 Going back many years, many government didn't issue paper currency, which required people and businesses to issue drafts from their banks, where they were cashed, explains Fin.com.
 This led to the mass use of checks.

 The Literal Meaning

 Before perforation, some checks were literally cut from the book of checks, leading to the "cut the check" meaning.
 To cut a check meant literally cutting it away from the rest of the paper, often with a paper cutter, which many (if not most) business office had.
 The amount of the check, the person's name, the proper signature and the current date were printed on the check, then it was cut out of the check book.

 Paper cutters were especially convenient if multiple checks were being written and cut because they could cut through more than one sheet of paper at a time.
 For example, if you needed to cut nine checks, and each page in your checkbook had three checks on it, you'd stack three pieces of paper (lining them up carefully), then make three cuts with the paper cutter, cutting through three pieces of paper, creating nine separated checks.
 When many checks were needing, this process was automated.

-As far as the machinery, there are check writers that print the data onto the checks, and check signer and endorser machines that add the feature of engraving signatures or stamps onto the checks.
+As far as the machinery used for creating, writing and separating checks, there are check writers that print the data onto the checks, and check signer and endorser machines that add the feature of engraving signatures or stamps onto the checks.
 Some models process individual check paper sheets, while other machines process a continuous feed of check paper that is then cut into separate checks.